7 Ways to fight impostor syndrome and discover more confidence

-So first, let's define imposter syndrome.
-Imposter syndrome is when you feel like you're getting away with something essentially you think "I don't have a degree, so I really shouldn't be teaching this.
-They could learn so much more from somebody else."
+Imposter syndrome is when you feel like you’re getting away with something.
+Essentially, you think “I don’t have a degree, so I really shouldn’t be teaching this.
+They could learn so much more from somebody else.”

 This is where self-doubt can come in and imposter syndrome can take over.
 You start to feel like there are so many other piano teachers out there and some of them have more skill than I do.
 They are better piano players.
 And so you start to doubt yourself that you don’t have a place in that space, but the third piece of your superpower is your soft skills.
 It’s things like patience or things like a disciplinarian.

-All right, number 3.
-I want you to change your focus.
-The honest truth is that imposter syndrome is all about you, and your fears of how you are going to look in someone else's eyes.
-They're gonna think I'm not good enough, my work, my experience isn't enough.
-It's very self-focused.
-But if you change the question to, how can I help?
+If you change the question to, how can I help?
 Who can I help?
 Then this becomes a very different situation.
 You are focused on serving and helping and uplifting those who you can help.
-And you're okay accepting that there are people that you cannot help, right?
-You're not the superstar piano teacher, or you're not the super patient piano teacher.
-You're okay accepting that and focusing on the people that you can help, that you are really good at helping.
+You’re okay accepting that there are people that you cannot help, right?
+You’re not the superstar piano teacher, or you’re not the super patient piano teacher.
+You’re okay accepting that and focusing on the people that you can help, that you are really good at helping.